UKAEA EDUCATION CHANNEL

 Fusion - Putting the Sun in a bottle

 Fusion energy is one of the greatest quests in science.
 By copying the process that happens in the core of stars here on Earth, we can create a source of almost limitless clean electricity to power our planet.
 Fusion poses fantastic engineering and technical challenges that a generation of young people now in schools can one day play a role in solving.
-From controlling plasma ten times hotter than the Sun, to developing robots to maintain fusion reactors, it is a fascinating area of research.

 About UKAEA and Culham